History of programming languages: Establishing fundamental paradigms

 Each of these languages spawned an entire family of descendants, and most modern languages count at least one of them in their ancestry.

-The 1960s and 1970s also saw considerable debate over the merits of "structured programming", which essentially meant programming without the use of "goto".
-A significant fraction of programmers believed that, even in languages that provide "goto", it is bad programming style to use it except in rare circumstances.
-This debate was closely related to language design: some languages did not include a "goto" at all, which forced structured programming on the programmer.
+The 1960s and 1970s also saw considerable debate over the merits of "structured programming", which essentially meant programming without the use of goto.
+A significant fraction of programmers believed that, even in languages that provide goto, it is bad programming style to use it except in rare circumstances.
+This debate was closely related to language design: some languages had no goto, which forced the use of structured programming.

 To provide even faster compile times, some languages were structured for "one-pass compilers" which expect subordinate routines to be defined first, as with Pascal, where the main routine, or driver function, is the final section of the program listing.

 Some notable languages that were developed in this period include: